Skip to content

 Admin experience

-Key admin features include:
+Core admin functions include:

-• Multi-country payroll processing with real-time reporting
+• Multi-country payroll with real-time reporting

-• Immigration and visa tracking across all operating countries
+• Immigration and visa tracking

 • Benefits administration including international pension plans